Henryk Minkiewicz: Fight for independence

 After the outbreak of World War I, Minkiewicz joined the 2nd Brigade of the Polish Legions.
 Initially in the rank of porucznik and a commanding officer of a company, with time he was promoted to the rank of Lt.
 Colonel and became the commanding officer of the 3rd Infantry Regiment.
 During the battle of Kostiuchówka, on 6 July 1916 he was wounded in action and taken prisoner by the Russians.
 Officially a Russian citizen serving in enemy formations, he risked being executed for high treason.
 However, Minkiewicz managed to escape captivity and, after the Oath Crisis of 1917, joined the Polnische Wehrmacht, where he was promoted to the rank of Colonel.
 A commander of an infantry brigade and then the garrison of Warsaw, in November 1918 he headed the action of disarmament of soldiers of the Central Powers in the city.

 Joining the Polish Army as one of the first high-ranking officers, he initially served as a commander of an Operational Group during the Polish-Ukrainian War.
 Promoted to the rank of generał brygady on 1 July 1919, he became the commanding officer of the Polish 2nd Legions Infantry Division, with which he fought in the Polish-Bolshevik War.
 Soon before the victorious battle of Warsaw, on 25 July 1920, he became the deputy military governor of Warsaw and deputy commander of Franciszek Latinik's 1st Army.

 After the war, in 1924 he was promoted to the rank of generał dywizji and became the first commanding officer of the newly formed Border Defence Corps.
 Although quite successful as its commander, he became conflicted with Józef Piłsudski and on 7 May 1929 he was dismissed.
 Although officially in active service, he was left without assignment and settled in a small villa in the village of Jamno near Brześć Litewski (modern Brest, Belarus).
 In 1934 he was officially retired.

 Katyn

 During the Polish Defensive War of 1939, his wife Maria née Markowska was killed by Soviet bombardment.
 Soon afterwards Minkiewicz was arrested by the NKVD and imprisoned in Kozielsk concentration camp.

 As one of the highest-ranking officers in Soviet captivity, he served as the representative of all the inmates.
 On 7 April 1940, together with the fourth transport of Polish officers, he was transported to the Katyn woods and murdered, probably on 9 April 1940, aged sixty.
-Among the Katyn victims were 14 Polish generals including Leon Billewicz, Bronisław Bohatyrewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Alojzy Wir-Konas, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lviv), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, and Mieczysław Smorawiński.
+Among the Katyn victims were 14 Polish generals including Leon Billewicz, Bronisław Bohaterewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Alojzy Wir-Konas, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lviv), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, and Mieczysław Smorawiński.